Panasonic G85 vs GX85

 - More compact: Is smaller (122x71mm vs 128x89mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 79g or 16 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was released into a lower priced segment (11 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in April 2016).

-The above review scores should be interpreted with care, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.